 King Abdul Aziz International Airport in Jeddah is large and modern, with special terminal facilities to accommodate hundreds of thousands of pilgrims.
-However, due to the extremely large number of people arriving, waiting time at the airport upon arrival during the Hajj may be as long as twelve hours or longer.
+However, due to the extremely large number of people arriving during the Hajj, wait times at the airport upon arrival may be as twelve hours or longer.

-Pilgrims should plan on a lengthy wait in hot and humid conditions before leaving the airport on their way to Makkah or Madinah.
+Pilgrims should plan on a lengthy wait in hot and humid conditions before leaving the airport for Makkah or Madinah.
 Travelers with only carry-on bags will find baggage transfer at the airport much easier than will those with checked baggage.
 Some Hajj pilgrims now fly directly to Madinah and proceed to Makkah by road.
 There is no airport in Makkah.

-The Saudi authorities may not permit travelers to leave the Hajj terminal individually, only with their Hajj travel groups.
+The Saudi authorities may only permit travelers to leave the Hajj terminal with their Hajj travel groups.
 The U.S. Embassy in Riyadh and Consulates General in Jeddah and Dhahran are unable to assist with this issue.

 While in Saudi Arabia, individuals with disabilities should be prepared to find accessibility and accommodation very different from what is generally found in the U.S.